lhtin/You-Dont-Know-JS/scope & closures/ch1.md

 One of the most fundamental paradigms of nearly all programming languages is the ability to store values in variables, and later retrieve or modify those values.
 In fact, the ability to store values and pull values out of variables is what gives a program *state*.

-Without such a concept, a program could perform some tasks, but they would be extremely limited and not terribly interesting.
+Without such a concept, a program could perform some tasks, but they would be extremely limited and not __terribly__(very) interesting.

 But the inclusion of variables into our program __begets__(cause) the most interesting questions we will now address: where do those variables *live*?
 In other words, where are they stored?
 And, most importantly, how does our program find them when it needs them?